Baccarat: Variations

-The banker deals four cards face down: two to himself and two held in common by the remaining players.
+The banker deals four cards face-down: two to themselves and two held in common by the remaining players.
 The player with the highest individual wager (or first in play order if tied for highest wager) is selected to represent the group of non-banker players.
 The banker and player both look at their cards; if either has an eight or a nine, this is immediately announced and the hands are turned face-up and compared.
 If neither hand is an eight or nine, the player has a choice to accept or refuse a third card; if accepted, it is dealt face-up.
-Traditional practice – grounded in mathematics, similar to basic strategy in blackjack, but further enforced via social sanctions by the other individuals whose money is at stake – dictates that one always accept a card if one's hand totals between 0 and 4, inclusive, and always refuse a card if one's hand totals 6 or 7.
-After the player makes his decision, the banker, in turn, decides either to accept or to refuse another card.
+Traditional practice – grounded in mathematics, similar to basic strategy in blackjack, but further enforced via social sanctions by the other individuals whose money is at stake – dictates that one always accept a card if one's hand totals between 0 and 4, inclusive, and always refuse a card if it totals 6 or 7.
+After the player finishes, the banker, in turn, decides either to accept or to refuse another card.
 Once both the banker and the representative player have made their decision, the hands are turned face-up and compared.

 If the player's hand exceeds the banker's hand when they are compared, each wagering player receives back their wager and a matching amount from the bank, and the position of banker passes to the next player in order.
 If the banker's hand exceeds the player's hand, all wagers are forfeit and placed into the bank, and the banker position does not change.
 If there is a tie, wagers remain as they are for the next hand.

 If the banker wishes to withdraw, the new banker is the first player in order willing to stake an amount equal to the current bank total.
-If no one is willing to stake this amount, the new banker is instead the next player in order, and the bank resets to whatever that player wishes to stake.
+If no one is willing to stake this amount, the new banker is instead the next player in order, and the bank resets to whatever they wish to stake.
 Many games have a set minimum bank or wager amount.

+Unlike punto banco, which is purely a game of chance, chemin de fer includes an element of player skill.